notzheng/postcss-custom-properties-optimizer/README.md

 - Remove unused custom properties
 - Rename custom properties to shorter name (e.g. `--color-fg-default` to `--0`)

-Because things above is not safe, use it at your own risk.
+Because of things above are not safe, use it at your own risk.

 ## Usage